KorfLab/exam/README.md

 genome.

 + The input file is `*.gbff` format
-+ The output file is JSON
++ The output format is JSON

+## Overlap Problem

+This task is designed to test your ability to write an algorithm that balances speed, memory usage, and complexity.

+Write a program that reports features in file1 that overlap features in file2.

++ Input files may be GFF or BED
++ Output format is up to you

 Part 5: Meet with Ian